Notice of Privacy Practices

 Following is a statement of your rights with respect to your medical information and a brief description of how you may exercise these rights.

 You have the right to inspect and copy your medical information.
 You may review and obtain a copy of your medical information that is contained in a designated record set for as long as we maintain the medical information.
 You must make your request in writing and if you request copies, we may charge you a reasonable amount, not to exceed $0.75 for each page, and postage if you want the copies mailed.
 You may also request an electronic copy of your record.
 We will send such copies to you within a reasonable amount of time, not to exceed 30 days.
+You can also access your health information directly using our patient portal.

 Please note, however, that under federal law, you may not inspect or copy information compiled in reasonable anticipation of, or use in, a civil, criminal, or administrative action or proceeding, and medical information that is subject to law that prohibits access to medical information.
 Depending on the circumstances, a decision to deny access may be reviewable.